|

 - PAQUITA:

-Pet form of Spanish Francisca,
+Spanish pet form of Portuguese/Spanish Francisca,

-meaning "free."
+meaning "French."

-- PARASKEVE:
+- PARASKEVE

-Greek name meaning "preparation."
+(Παρασκευή): Greek name meaning "preparation."

-- PARI:
+- PARI

-Persian name meaning "fairy."
+(پری): Persian name meaning "fairy."

 - PARIS:

-English name derived from the French
+Modern English unisex name derived from the French

-- PARISA:
+- PARISA

-Persian name meaning "like a fairy."
+(پریسا): Persian name meaning

 - PARRIS:

-Variant of English Paris, itself from the
+Variant spelling of English unisex Paris, a modern name derived from the French

-- PARTHENIA:
+- PARTHENIA

-"Virgin."
 In Greek mythology an unnamed river nymph is said to have been the mother of a Trojan hero who fought against the Greeks.

 She is known only by the title Naias Parthenia, meaning "Naias Nymphe of the River